November 6, 2018 / Leave a comment

-From my perspective, globalisation through multinational corporations has really stripped us of imagination because it’s all about replication.
-It’s all about spreading your brand around the world or whatever.
-And in order to do that you have to reach the common denominator.
-You have to routinize and make things the same.
+From my perspective, globalisation through multinational corporations has stripped us of imagination because it’s all about replication, it’s all about spreading your brand around the world.
+In order to do that you have to reach the common denominator, you have to routinize, make things the same.
 It’s the opposite of imagination.
 It’s to try and routinize the economy so that you can grow that big.

 A local economy by nature is more creative because we’re looking to see what does my community need?
 What does my place want to be?
 And move towards that.
 I feel it’s also about intuition.
 I think there’s an imbalance of masculine and feminine energies in the world, in our economy.
 I don’t mean gender, but I mean the masculine and feminine energies that are in each of us.
 I had a farmer that once say that good farming is a balance of masculine and feminine energies.
 He characterised the masculine as being about efficiency, and the feminine as being about nurturing.
 Right now our economy is totally out of balance.